VikashChoudahry/test-express-app/README.md

 ## Pre-requisite

 1. Set the required env variables (.env).
+You may copy the env.example and set it into .env file.

 ## Steps to run